Eczema Treatment in Orlando, FL

 Eczema is not a single condition, rather it is a collection of various skin diseases that cause patches of skin to become rough, inflamed, itchy, and sometimes results in bleeding.
 With over 30 million Americans demonstrating symptoms, eczema is an issue that dermatologists treat often.
 While it’s prevalent in babies, adults can develop eczema as well.

-If you’re dealing with eczema and look for treatment from an expert, contact Goodless Dermatology today to schedule an appointment in Celebration or Orlando, FL.
+If you’re dealing with eczema and looking for treatment from an expert, contact Goodless Dermatology today to schedule an appointment in Celebration or Orlando, FL.
 Give us a call at (407) 566-1616 or request an appointment through our secure online form.

 How Dr. Goodless Diagnose Eczema

 Since there are 11 different types of eczema, a dermatologist will try to pinpoint exactly what is causing symptoms in order to provide the best treatment.
 In order to do this, a thorough examination of the skin will be performed, medical history will be reviewed and in some cases, a biopsy of a skin sample will be sent for examination.

 Eczema Treatment Options in Celebration, FL

 Eczema can be persistent and it may require several treatments over the course of months or even years to control.
 In most cases, a dermatologist will recommend home care in addition to any treatments they provide.

 Preventing itchiness or discomfort could be as simple as eliminating possible allergic triggers such as certain laundry detergents or avoiding wearing certain fabrics such as wool.
 The most important step to treating this issue is to keep the skin well moisturized:

 - Take a lukewarm shower for no more than 10 minutes.

 - Use a mild soap with little fragrance.